aspeer/mkdocs-WebDyne-Doc/docs/04_initialisation.md

-If not already resident the module (in this case \"MyModule\") will be loaded by WebDyne, so it must be available somewhere in the `@INC` path.
-The example above cannot be run because there is no \"MyModule\" package on this system.
+If not already resident the module (in this case "MyModule") will be loaded by WebDyne, so it must be available somewhere in the `@INC` path.
+The example above cannot be run because there is no "MyModule" package on this system.

 ## Use of the \<perl\> tag for in-line code.